 - Core Focus: Stabilizes spine and strengthens glutes.

-Pro Tip: Imagine balancing a glass of water on your lower back to keep hips steady.
+Pro tip: Imagine a glass of water resting on your lower back to keep your hips steady.

 3. Plank Pose for Core Strength

 From Tabletop, step feet back to form a straight line from head to heels.
 Hands are under shoulders, fingers spread.
-Hold for 30 seconds to 1 minute.
+Hold for 30 seconds to 1 minute, moving mindfully with steady breath.

 - Modifications: Lower knees to the mat or try Forearm Plank.